-In addition to providing the lowest cost possible and reliable energy, PMLD performed other services for the Town and for our customers in 2022, such as:
+In addition to providing the lowest cost possible and reliable energy, PMLD performed other services for the Town and for our customers in 2023, such as:

-- PMLD installed United States Flags and other banners and signs for the Town Common in observance of Memorial Day, Flag Day, and the 4th of July. - PMLD is the point of contact and distribution location for the volunteer Welcome Committee in town to present to all new residents a "Welcome to Beautiful Princeton" tote bag that include small personalized gifts, information, coupons and brochures from organizations, places of interest and businesses in and around town. - PMLD purchased and distributed to residents PMLD promotional reusable items reusable shopping bags, LED night lights & flashlights, water bottles, and "who to call" magnets at various community events. - PMLD staff assisted various Town departments with the use of a bucket truck, tree removals, building repairs, and technical assistance as needed.
+- PMLD installed United States Flags and other banners and signs for the Town Common in observance of Memorial Day, Flag Day, and the 4th of July. - PMLD is the point of contact and distribution location for the volunteer Welcome Committee in town to present to all new residents a "Welcome to Beautiful Princeton" tote bag that include small personalized gifts, information, coupons and brochures from organizations, places of interest and businesses in and around town. - PMLD purchased and distributed to residents PMLD promotional reusable items reusable shopping bags, LED night lights & flashlights, water bottles, and "who to call" magnets at various community events. - PMLD installed holiday tree lights on the Town Common. - PMLD staff assisted various Town departments with the use of a bucket truck, tree removals, building repairs, and technical assistance as needed.